 This is a course that combines criminology theory with research.
-Students learn methods in research, statistics, analytics and measurement as related to crime.
+Students learn methods in research, statistics, analytics and measurement as they relate to crime.
 Specific areas of study include crime mapping, crime problems and crime analysis.
 This is a course that may require a large research project.
 Computer tools and software specific to gathering such crime information may also be covered in this course.

 Related to Criminology Courses

 - Recently Updated